Unexpected Arrival

 The man gave a respectful bow.
 “Thank you, sir.
 I look forward to reading your weekly report.”

 Him?
-The weekly report was for the head of staff only, which the man before Sabin clearly wasn’t, but someone of ranking within Lord Ka’s guard.
+The weekly report was for the head of staff only, which the man before Sabin clearly wasn’t, but someone of rank within Lord Ka’s guard.
 Which meant the woman beside Sabin was no ordinary woman.

 The man held out a leather pouch.
 “For clothing for the lady.
 Please allow her to dress in refinery.”